 Recruiting and retaining the right care home nurses in order to tackle the social care crisis: by Lindsay Dingwall, Clinical/Academic Nurse Consultant for Older People at the University of Dundee and Lead Educator of the Care Home Nursing: Changing Perceptions course.

 As most people working within the care industry will know, all staff in care homes, hospitals and working as care providers in someone else’s home are subject to a DBS (Disclosure & Barring Service) check.
 Employers can encounter staffing problems if DBS checks aren’t done quickly and efficiently.
 Here, Care & Nursing Essentials editor Victoria Galligan busts some of the myths regarding DBS checks and explores what a DBS check actually is, who needs one and how to avoid costly delays when applying…

 Christian Brøndum is the CEO of Planday, a start-up that provides workforce management software to businesses working across all sectors including both hospitality and care homes.
-Here, he tells Care & Nursing Essentials about how software can help deal with the challenges of retaining staff…
+Here, he tells Care & Nursing Essentials about how software can aid flexible caring and help deal with the challenges of retaining staff…

 Sunrise of Sonning, on Old Bath Road, has launched a scheme to give nursing students an opportunity to train and learn in a hands-on environment, in addition to their university studies.
 Their first placement student began on 21st January and is undertaking a five week placement.